 In May 2023, the Company reached an agreement to amend and settle the terms of contingent consideration under the membership interest purchase agreements of GSD and Sira.
-The Company recognized a fair value loss during the period of \$918 on the settlement of the contingent consideration obligation for GSD and \$3,660 on the settlement of the contingent consideration obligation for Sira.
-Refer to Note 12 for further details on the amended terms of the contingent consideration.
+The Company recognized a fair value loss in 2023 of \$918 on the settlement of the contingent consideration obligation for GSD and \$3,660 on the settlement of the contingent consideration obligation for Sira.